dhananjay07b/Dashboard/README.md

 ## Introduction
 It is a simple Dashboard design for front-end.
 Comes with both 'Light' and 'Dark' mode.
-The application is built using React, Material UI, with Nivo, which provides a rich set of dataviz components, built on top of D3 and React.
+The application is built using React, Material UI, with Nivo, which provides a rich set of data viz components, built on top of D3 and React.

 ## Features
 * Toggle between Light and Dark mode.